 - Bay leaves (2)

 - Covered glass or ceramic dish or a bag like this stasher bag to hold the corned beef while it’s marinating.

 Cook the mixture until the sugar and salt have dissolved, and add crushed ice to the brine mixture, and allow it to cool.

 Pour the brine over the meat

-Store the beef in the brine in a glass or ceramic dish for up to 7 days in the refrigerator.
+Store the fully submerged beef brisket in the brine in a glass or ceramic dish for up to 7 days in the refrigerator.

 Drain and rinse the beef off and place the meat into a slow cooker or a large pot and cover it with water.
 Sprinkle it with garlic and pickle spice and cook.

-- Store cooked leftover corned beef in and air-tight container in the refrigerator for up to 4 days.
+Store leftover cooked corned beef in an air-tight container in the refrigerator for up to 4 days.

 - 1/2 cup coconut sugar

 - 7 cloves garlic smashed (5 for brine & 2 for cooking)